 When you reply to comments, maintain your online image as a positive person.
 Never get into a heated debate or resort to any form of personal offence on your blog with a negative person.
 Even if you feel awfully offended.

 Remember, it’s your blog, and you always have the delete or trash button option for any unwelcome comments.

 Many people are thinking again about how they use Facebook, Twitter and other platforms.

 Privacy concerns are now top of mind, and the amount of time spent each day on social media is falling.

-Many authors and bloggers are changing from using social media via their personal profiles and instead, moving to business pages as better promotional tools.
+Many authors and bloggers are changing from using social media via their personal profiles.
+Instead, they are moving to business pages as better promotional tools.

-If you are using your personal profile and have a long list of friends you do not know, perhaps it’s time to do a stocktake and reduce the possibility of negative interaction.
+Are using your personal profile and have a long list of friends you do not know.
+Perhaps it’s time to do a stocktake and reduce the possibility of negative interaction.

 On Twitter, there are many options to block or hide users or to protect your account.

 The best approach with social media is to cut off the avenues for users who are habitually negative or aggressive.

 It can be caused by a minor work dispute, a family argument, illness or tax bill in the post.
 We all accept that anyone can have an off day.